alterNERDtive/VaultHunters-tweaks/README.md

 * Replaces SSN research.
 * Includes the Crafting Station mod to have an equivalent to SSN’s Storage Request Table.
+* Increased the upgrade slot count from 1/2/2/3/4 to 2/3/3/5/7 to match Backpacks.
+We want this to replace those for bulk storage, no?

 ### Soul Shards